On most Thursdays from 12:00 PM to 5:30 PM, The WRENCH is open and ready to assist you in fixing your bicycle.

 We’ll help you get a bicycle ready to ride and you help us around the shop.
 No experience necessary.

 Making sure a bicycle is working and safe takes time.
 It usually takes from 30 minutes to 2 hours to finish your bicycle.
 Once you’re done your bicycle gets marked as yours and awaits your triumphant finish.
-3-5 hours of volunteer time later and you can take it home.
+About 4 hours of volunteer time later and you can take it home.

 *Please be aware that it may take more than one session to finish your bicycle and your volunteer hours.
 We cannot guarantee that you can take your bicycle home the first time you visit.